bhavikpanchal28/Movie-Guide/readme.md

 To see the template of my Movie Guide, visit https://bhavikpanchal28.github.io/Movie-Guide/ \
 Feel free to use this template.
-You may easily change the color scheme of the application by updating the CSS